cognizance-amrita/CognizancePT/source/_posts/Task-5.md

 ---
-title: TASK 5 [CYS BASICS]
+title: 'TASK 5 [CYS BASICS]'
-author: Author
-    - Aghilan A & Dhanvinesh K
-date: 2022-02-04
 tags:
   - Linux Fundamentals
   - CYS
   - Bash Scripting
+author: Author - Aghilan A & Dhanvinesh K
+date: 2022-02-17
 ---

 ## Find the instructions given below for the task.
 This task is divided into two parts
 <br>